Lewis Macleod (footballer): Full

 On 4 November 2014, manager Gordon Strachan called Macleod into the senior Scottish squad for the first time, ahead of a Euro 2016 qualifier against the Republic of Ireland and a friendly against England.
 Strachan stated that Macleod was "not just coming along to make up the numbers", but he featured only in the England match as an unused substitute.

 Style of play

 Macleod stated that he likes "to get forward, but I also like to help out defensively too.
 I like to play either a number 8 or a number 10 role".
 Plymouth Argyle manager Ryan Lowe described him as "a fantastic number four.
 He can play in the eight position as well.
 He has got fantastic vision and fantastic ability to hit most passes".

+Coaching career

+In March 2024, Macleod returned to Rangers as an academy coach.
+He initially held a part-time role with the club's under-14 team.

 Personal life

 Macleod attended Newmains Primary School in Wishaw and is a former pupil of Coltness High School.
 His father Kenny played junior football for Wishaw and was on the books at Barnsley as a youth.
 He is the cousin of former goalkeeper David McEwan.
 As well as football, Macleod also excelled in golf at school, playing for his school team and winning tournaments.
 While sitting out the 2021–22 season due to injury rehabilitation, Macleod worked as a personal trainer at a gym in Wishaw.